 - Like the internal clit shaft that runs underneath the urethra and then branches into two and wraps around the vagina.

 - That’s actually shallower than Sona 2’s pulse-plate-to-mouth distance, though!
 The silicone over Sila’s “pulse plate,” where the air pulses come from at the bottom of the mouth, does tend to move around and fold and ripple.
 This is normal, and it should become flat again.
-Silicone has some flexibility, but of course you can take advantage of the manufacturer’s warranty if the silicone ever tears.
+Silicone has some flexibility, but of course you can take advantage of the manufacturer’s warranty if the body-safe silicone ever tears.

 - Inside the lip: ≈ 0.55 inches wide by 0.7 inches long; Outside lip: 1.25 inches wide by 1.5 inches long.